glicksauce/bikeraces/README.md

 ## Under the hood:
     The search will be powered by an API from the website bike-reg.com: https://www.bikereg.com/api/EventSearchDoc.aspx.
 DOM manipulation will be done by jquery
+    Added a second API: https://public.opendatasoft.com/api which converts a zip code until latitude and longitude coordinates to work with the first API

 ## MVP Deliverables
 - User can enter zip code and type of race and get back results